WenSimEHRP/standard-badges/doc.typ

 or any later versions, at your discretion.
 You should have received a copy of the license along with this work.
 If not, see https://www.gnu.org/licenses/gpl-2.0.html.

+Additionally, the graphics (i.e. image files by general standards) are dual-licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+You should have received a copy of the license along with this work.
+If not, see https://creativecommons.org/licenses/by-nc-sa/4.0/.

 #{
   set heading(outlined: false)
   line(length: 100%)
   cmarker.render(read("license.md"))
+  pagebreak()
+  cmarker.render(read("license2.md"))
 }